Royal Maundy: Development and design

 Sets of 1d (one penny) to 4d silver coins are known from the time of Charles II onwards.
-However, as there is no record of any denomination higher than 1d (then struck for circulation in silver) being used in the Maundy gift before 1731, sets from before then are most likely ordinary circulation strikes.
+There is no record of any denomination higher than 1d (then struck for circulation in silver) being used in the Maundy gift before 1731; sets from before then are most likely ordinary circulation strikes.
 At that time, coins used for the Maundy money distribution were indistinguishable from those struck for circulation.
 It was not until 1752 that coins not struck for circulation were used for the Maundy distribution.
 At times when little silver was being struck by the Royal Mint, the coins distributed might bear a previous year's date.
 To evade statutory prohibitions on the striking of silver coin during the Napoleonic Wars, all Maundy pieces issued from 1800 to 1815 bear the date 1800, though most were struck later.
 When the date was finally changed in 1816, after the prohibition ended, the size of the coins was slightly reduced, as the Royal Mint increased the amount struck from one troy pound of sterling silver from 62 to 66 shillings of silver coin.
 The last year in which no Maundy coins were struck was 1821.

 In 1689, the Royal Mint began using a design for the reverse of the four low-denomination silver coins depicting a crowned numeral.
 The designer is unknown (Richard Lobel, in his catalogue of British coins, suggests the artist was George Bower, an employee of the Royal Mint whose medals bear similar characteristics) but his work has endured, in a revised form, for over 300 years.
 In 1822 an amended reverse was introduced, and has been struck every year since then in all four denominations.
 The 1822 reverse design, which places the crowned numeral within an oak wreath, was created by Jean Baptiste Merlen.
 This design is still struck each year, though the crown was altered in 1888, as was the appearance of the numeral "2" on the twopence.
 These changes were made by Royal Mint engraver Leonard Charles Wyon.
 A proposal by the Royal Mint in 1950 to return to the pre-1888 "2" as more artistic was refused by George VI, who felt the current numeral was stylistically similar to the numerals on the other coins, and the pre-1888 "2" was not.